 What is Verification?

-The process of evaluating the document/ work product of a drug development phase is called verification. the verification is also called static testing because, during the verification of the software application, the real application is not executed or used.
-But we have verified the documents, and the codes find the defects on it.
+The process of evaluating a drug development phase’s document/ work product is called verification.
+The verification is also called static testing because, during the verification of the software application, the real application is not executed or used.
+But we have verified the documents, and the codes find the defects.

-The different methods of verification are present to verify the documents or the codes of the application.
+Different verification methods are present to verify the documents or the codes of the application.
 That is:

 Various Phases Of Verification